 We need you

 During the course of a Spirit Ride Session, clients come for one-hour lessons each week, with a designated horse and instructor.
 Students utilize a Sensory Trail, Therapy Arena and spend time caring for their equine partners to promote successful results.
-If you would like to be placed on the waiting list, please complete the application and submit by mail.
-We will save them on a ‘recieved by’ date.
+If you are interested in registering your child for the Spring 2018 Session, it is never too early to begin the process.
+Please complete the client application and submit the forms to the appropriate community professional (your child’s OT, SLP, etc).

 We offer a two-part course for those who wish to learn more about horses and their role in Therapeutic Riding.
 Those completing both classes will receive SRTC volunteer certification.
-The next class will be offered prior to the Fall Session: August 26, 2017 9am to noon To register: Please go to the upper right hand corner of this page and select “Sign Up for Volunteer Training!” from the drop down menu.
+The next class will be offered prior to the Spring Session near the end of April 2018.
+The date will be announced here closer to that time.
+To register: Please go to the upper right hand corner of this page and select “Sign Up for Volunteer Training!” from the drop down menu.
 If you would like to begin volunteering sooner – please email us at SpiritRideNC@gmail.com We will be more than happy to set up a one on one training session with you. ($20 will cover the cost of the training as well as your SRTC T-Shirt).

 Amazon.com Wish List